-I have audited the accompanying financial statements of Healthy Start, Inc., (a nonprofit organization), which comprise the statement of financial position as of September 30, 2019, and the related statements of activities, cash flows, and functional expenses, for the year then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of Office of Nutrition Assistance, Inc. (a nonprofit organization), which comprise the statement of financial position as of September 30, 2019, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.